Ph.D. (2011), Medieval Studies, The Medieval Institute, University of Notre Dame

 Something Fearful: Medievalist Scholars on the Religious Turn.
 Ed.
 Kathryn Kerby-Fulton and Jonathan Juilfs.
 Special Issue of Religion & Literature 42.1-2 (2011).

 “Mirrors on the Wall: Which One Is Fairest of Them All?”
-A Companion to Marguerite Porete and The Mirror of Simple Souls.
+In A Companion to Marguerite Porete and The Mirror of Simple Souls.
 Ed.
 Robert Stauffer and Wendy R. Terry.
-Boston: Brill, (forthcoming Summer 2015).
+Boston: Brill, 2017.

 “‘Reading the Bible Differently’: Appropriations of Biblical Authority in an Heretical Mystical Text, Marguerite Porete’s The Mirror of Simple Souls.”
 Something Fearful: Medievalist Scholars on the Religious Turn.
 Ed.
 Kathryn Kerby-Fulton and Jonathan Juilfs.
 Religion & Literature 42.1-2 (2011).